The u-blox NEO-6M module is a low cost easy to use GPS module that includes a built-in antenna.

 - Move the module outside where it has an unobstructed view of the sky.
 It doesn’t need to be hooked up to a computer to see if that is the problem.
 If you supply 5V power and ground to the module and it can find satellites, the LED will start to blink.

 - Place it on a ground plane.
 Placing the module on a piece of sheet metal with the ceramic antenna facing down will help increase the signal strength and achieve lock.
 This can be a pretty good hack when working indoors.
 We have used a metal paint tray (because it was the first piece of metal we found in the garage) and achieved 5dB of gain.
-A 6″ metal plate on a small scale gave similar results This was enough to move from very intermittent operation to allowing us to use the modules reliable indoors.
+A 6″ metal plate on a small scale or upturned paint can gave similar results This was enough to move from very intermittent operation to allowing us to use the modules reliable indoors.
 The Satellite Level window is very handy for seeing the effects of changes such as placing the module on a ground plane.

 The module also has a U_FL style connector.
 Presumably this would allow the module to be used with an external active antenna to increase sensitivity, but this has not been tried and it is unclear how it would act with having two antenna attached at the same time.

 When using with an microcontroller, you will need to connect 5V power and ground to the module.
 The NEO-6 device operates at 3.3V and the module includes a 3.3V regulator.
 It will not operate from 3.3V power.